Digestive enzymes. You have heard about them, but perhaps you are not quite sure what they do and how they work. And do they work?

 How Does Digestion Work?

-Digestion is the art of taking our three food groups (protein, carbohydrates and fats) and breaking them into such tiny particles.
+Digestion is the art of taking our three food groups (protein, carbohydrates, and fats) and breaking them into such tiny particles.
 This is done so that they can easily be absorbed into the bloodstream.
 The first important step in this process is chewing – the longer we grind food between our teeth, the more it breaks the food into small particles.
-In addition, the mouth releases enzymes like amylase that breaks carbohydrates like bread, fruit and vegetables into even smaller pieces.
+In addition, the mouth releases enzymes like amylase that break carbohydrates like bread, fruit, and vegetables into even smaller pieces.

 Digestive Enzymes Help Absorb Vitamins

 The acid will also kill any nasty bacteria that might have come in with the meat.
 The stronger our stomach acid, the less chance we have of picking up a tummy bug from iffy chicken breasts.
 These enzymes also help folate and vitamin B12 to be absorbed into the body.

 The bubbling mass of food and digestive juices is then expelled into the first part of the intestine called the duodenum.
 Here the stomach acid stimulates the pancreas to release the enzyme lipase to digest fats, plus a second dose of amylase to further dissolve the vegetables.
 This amylase also helps minerals like calcium and magnesium be absorbed into the body.
 Finally, the flora in the small intestine and then the E. coli bacteria in the large intestine break down whatever food has escaped the attention of our teeth, the acids, and the digestive enzymes.